 In the United States, vaginal cancer accounts for approximately 1 to 2% of gynecologic cancers.
 The average age at diagnosis is 60 to 65 years.

 Locating the Internal Female Reproductive Organs

 More than 95% of vaginal cancers are squamous cell carcinomas Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
 Thick, scaly growths appear on the skin and do not heal.
 To diagnose the cancer, doctors do a biopsy.
 Treatment... read more (carcinomas), which develop in the flat, skinlike cells that form the surface of vaginal lining.
 Most other vaginal cancers are adenocarcinomas, which develop from gland cells.
-One rare type, clear cell adenocarcinoma, occurs almost exclusively in women whose mothers took the drug diethylstilbestrol (DES), prescribed to prevent miscarriage during pregnancy.
-(In 1971, the drug was banned in the United States.)
+One rare type, clear cell adenocarcinoma, occurs almost exclusively in women whose mothers took the medication diethylstilbestrol (DES), prescribed to prevent miscarriage during pregnancy.
+(In 1971, the medication was banned in the United States.)

 If untreated, vaginal cancer continues to grow and invades surrounding tissue.
 Eventually, it may enter blood and lymphatic vessels, then spread to the bladder, rectum, nearby lymph nodes, and other parts of the body.

 Symptoms of Vaginal Cancer

 The most common symptom of vaginal cancer is abnormal bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
 Sores may form on the lining of the vagina.
 They may bleed and become infected.
 Some women also have a watery discharge.
 Some women have pain during sexual intercourse.
 Few women have no symptoms.